All about hydrosols

 Our good friend Ann Harmon, one of the world’s foremost experts on hydrosols, taught us this natural art form.

-One of our distillation sessions can go on for an entire afternoon as we patiently allow the plant to release all of its water-soluble therapeutic components.
+One of our hydro distillation sessions can go on for an entire afternoon as we patiently allow the plant to release all of its water-soluble therapeutic components into a floral water.

-Those hydrosols that we don’t personally distill, we get from close friends who follow Ann Harmon’s innovative process of distilling plants to craft the finest hydrosols in the world.
+Those hydrosols that we don’t personally distill, we get from close friends who follow Ann Harmon’s innovative process of distilling other plant material to craft the finest hydrosols in the world.

 Learn more about hydrosols

 One of our most popular homemade hydrosols is lavender.
 You can read all about the experience of harvesting lavender flowersand crafting artisan hydrosol in our post, The Secret Joy of a Lavender Harvest.
 We also documented our harvest and distillation process on video.
 See the action here!

 Learn more about how we harvest and distill our certified organic lavender in the untouched environment of the Rocky Mountains.